-Adenomyosis is one of those uterus diseases that can be difficult to diagnose.
-Until recent years, the only way a doctor could definitively tell if you had adenomyosis was after you had a hysterectomy to treat your symptoms and the tissue was examined under a microscope.
+Adenomyosis is a disease that can be difficult to diagnose.
+Until recent years, the only way a Midtown Manhattan gynecologist, Dr. Zelmanovich could definitively tell if you had adenomyosis was after you had a hysterectomy to treat your symptoms after which the tissue was examined under a microscope.

-Adenomyosis refers to a situation that causes the endometrial tissue lining of your uterus to grow into the muscular walls of your uterus.
-Once it starts moving, the tissue continues to act as it always does, growing, thickening, breaking up and bleeding out during your period.
+Adenomyosis refers to a condition that causes the endometrial tissue lining of your uterus to grow into the muscular walls of your uterus.
+Once the endometrial tissue is implanted in the muscle of the uterus, the tissue continues to act as it always does, growing, thickening, breaking up and bleeding out during your period.
 Adenomyosis can be very painful when it causes your uterus to become enlarged.
 It creates exceptionally heavy bleeding during your menstrual cycles.
 Adenomyosis should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan.

 Why It Happens

 The cause of adenomyosis is unknown, but there are theories for this condition.
-It usually strikes women later in life — prior to menopause, but after they’ve already had kids.
-For some reason, it seems to disappear after you go through menopause.
+It usually affects women later in life — prior to menopause, but after they’ve already had kids.
+It usually disappears after you go through menopause, because menstruation stops.

 Some of the causes of the condition may include: